 Who can make a referral?

-Anyone can call Niagara Hospice at (716) 439-4417 or 716-HOSPICE to obtain information or to make a referral for hospice care.
-If you or a family member call, we will ask permission to contact the primary physician to verify that hospice may be appropriate and to request medical information.
+Anyone can call us at (716) 439-4417 or 716-HOSPICE to obtain information or to make a referral for hospice care.
+If you or a family member call, we will ask permission to contact the primary physician to verify hospice may be appropriate and request medical information.

 What happens once a referral is made?

 When a referral is made, a Niagara Hospice representative will gather basic information from the individual by phone, and then offer a home visit by an intake representative to fully explain the hospice program.
 With their consent, Niagara Hospice will contact their physician to obtain medical information and to update their physician on the referral.
 This is all done free of charge and with no obligation.

-If a person is found to be appropriate for hospice care after the initial confidential consultation, a physician order is requested for admission into the program.
-If you think hospice may be right for you or a loved one, simply call (716) 439-4417 and we will do the rest.
+If a person is found to be appropriate for hospice care after the confidential consultation, a physician order is requested for admission into our program.
+If you think hospice may be right for you or a loved one, call (716) 439-4417 and we will do the rest.